MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-11-30-moulettes.markdown

 OA: Yeah!
 {: .interviewee }

-AG: So, what is your tie to [Gentle Giant&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Gentle_Giant)?
+AG: So, what is your tie to [Gentle Giant&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Gentle_Giant)?
 You opened up for Three Friends, you hung out with the whole GORGG crew, the Gentle Giant celebration.
 What is your tie there?
 {: .interviewer }

 OA: A love of great music, I think.
 Talking about your [Hannah's] dad again, he was a Gentle Giant fan.